 Go fishing on the island of Phu Quoc

-For half or full day, board a boat with a local crew for a memorable fishing trip.
-The locals know the most fishy corners of the island and will show you their fishing techniques to catch all kinds of fish that they will be happy to cook for you afterwards.
+For a half or full day, board a boat with a local crew for a memorable fishing trip.
+The locals know the fishiest corners of the island and will show you their fishing techniques to catch all kinds of fish that they will be happy to cook for you afterwards.
 It will also be an excellent opportunity to see Phu Quoc Island from another angle, as you can see the island's densely coconut-covered coastline.

 Discover the seabed of Phu Quoc

 This is an activity that can be combined with a boat trip for fishing if you take the option of discovering the seabed of Phu Quoc with mask, snorkel and flippers.
-For those who want to discover more of the ocean depths of Phu Quoc, a few diving clubs, give you the opportunity to go on some very nice sea trips to discover the abundant marine fauna and flora.
+For those who want to discover more of the ocean depths of Phu Quoc, a few diving clubs give you the opportunity to go on some very nice sea trips to discover the abundant marine fauna and flora.

 The pepper of the island of Phu Quoc